Small noise may diversify collective motion in Vicsek model: Analysis under Open Boundary Conditions

 \end{proof}

 For any $\varepsilon>0$, define

 Then $S_{\varepsilon}^2$ is a set of disordered states providing $\varepsilon$ close to $0$.
-The following lemma describes a transition from ordered states to disordered states. \begin{lem} For any $\varepsilon>0$, $ S_{\varepsilon}^2$ is finite-time robustly reachable from $ S_{\eta}^1$ under both protocols (\ref{model2_new}) and (\ref{model2}). \end{lem} The outline of the proof of Lemma \ref{lem3} is: We divide the agents into different sets firstly, then we control the agents' headings in different sets having a certain difference, which will break all the communications between different sets after a finite time.
-After that we control the headings in each set to a designed angle such that the order parameter of the system becomes very small.
-The detailed proof sees Appendix.
+The following lemma describes a transition from ordered states to disordered states. \begin{lem} Assume (A1) holds.
+Then for any $\varepsilon>0$, $ S_{\varepsilon}^2$ is finite-time robustly reachable from $ S_{\eta}^1$ under both protocols (\ref{model2_new}) and (\ref{model2}). \end{lem} To outline the proof of Lemma \ref{lem3}, we first divided the agents into different sets, then we controlled the agents' headings in different sets to have a certain amount of disparity, breaking all the communications between different sets after a finite time.
+Next, we controlled the headings in each set to a designed angle so that the order parameter of the system became very small.
+For detailed proof, see Appendix \ref{App_lem3}.

-We will give the following theorem which says the order parameter will switch infinite times between very large and very small.
-Note that the large order parameter indicates the ordered states and the small order parameter indicates the disordered states.
-Also, we recall that \emph{all the results use the assumptions provided in the first paragraph of this section}. \begin{thm} Let $\varepsilon\in(0,1)$ be arbitrarily given.
-Then for system II (or system I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), with probability $1$ there exists an infinite time sequence $t_1<t_2<\cdots$ such that
+We assert through the following theorem that the order parameter will switch an infinite number of times between very large and very small.
+Please note that the large order parameter indicates ordered states, and the small order parameter indicates disordered states.